-The student submits his/her master's thesis digitally through a platform made available by the university.
+The student submits the master's thesis digitally through a platform made available by the university.
 The final evaluated document of the master's thesis is indefinitely stored in the Institutional Repository of the university for sustainable digital keeping.
 This storage to which the student agrees does not entitle the student to any remuneration.

-The university may only publish the document of the master's thesis after having received written permission from the student and from the faculty.
+The university may only publish the document of the master's thesis after permission from the student and from the faculty.